Asian markets are higher, but the coronavirus still looms over businesses - Local News 8

 Several companies that have been affected by the coronavirus outbreak also made gains Wednesday, though there are still concerns about how the virus could impact business in the long term.

-Shares of Macao casino operators rebounded in Hong Kong after recording losses Tuesday, when the Macao government said it suspend casino and gambling businesses for two weeks.
-A total of 41 entertainment operations in Macao have been suspended for 15 days starting from Wednesday, according to a government statement.
+Shares of Macao casino operators rebounded in Hong Kong after recording losses Tuesday, when the Macao government said it would suspend casino and gambling businesses for two weeks.
+A total of 41 entertainment operations in Macao have been closed for 15 days starting from Wednesday, according to a government statement.

-Cathay Pacific rose 1.7% in Hong Kong, a day after the city’s flagship airline said it would progressively cut flights to mainland China by 90% as demand fell sharply because of the outbreak.
-The stock is still down about 13% this year, though.
+Cathay Pacific jumped 3.3% in Hong Kong, a day after the city’s flagship airline said it would progressively cut flights to mainland China by 90% as demand fell sharply because of the outbreak.
+The stock is still down about 11% this year, though.

+Other airline stocks also recovered in Asia.
+Major Chinese carriers climbed in both China and Hong Kong.
+Air China’s Shanghai-listed stock was the top gainer among them, up 4.4%.
+Qantas Airways, the flagship carrier of Australia, rose 0.8% in Sydney.

+Meanwhile, a flood of data released Wednesday showed somewhat promising signs for major economies in Asia despite the spreading coronavirus.